 1. Cover the Wreath Form

-Wrap the foam wreath with your burlap or denim, overlapping each piece slightly.
-You will want to hot glue the first first piece and the last piece to the wreath.
+First thing, wrap the foam wreath with your roll of burlap or denim, overlapping each piece slightly.
+You will want to use a hot glue gun to hot glue the first piece and the end of the burlap ribbon to the wreath.

 2. Attach The Wheat